mgutz/dat/README.md

 transmitted to the database.

 In practice, SQL is easier to write with backticks.
-Indeed, the reason for this library existing is other SQL builders introduce their own domain language.
-I like SQL and prefer to deal with it directly.
+Indeed, the reason for this library existing is other SQL builders introduce their own domain language or use AST-like expressions which end up being more complex than the SQL they are attempting to simplify.

 Query builders shine when dealing with records (input structs).